-If 2021 taught Texans anything about winter weather, it’s that many of us were woefully unprepared.
+If 2021 taught Texans anything about winter weather, it’s that many of us were woefully unprepared without a winter car safety checklist.
 Sadly, the snowstorm that hit in the early months created chaos across the state.

 The 2021 Texas winter storm resulted in: